botiqueme/dev-docs/user-endpoints.md

 # User Management
-**Description**: This group of endpoints manages user accounts, including registration, login, profile updates, and account deletion.
+**Description**: This group of endpoints manages user accounts, including registration, login, ~~profile updates, and account deletion~~.
 Authentication tokens are required for most operations except for user registration, login, email confirmation, and password-related actions.
 All responses follow a standard format for consistency.

+**DNS**: The DNS that will handle all the users-related backend operation is at __https://user.alfredhospitalityai.com/api/v1/__

 ## Endpoint Response Standard
 All endpoints respond using the following standardized structure: